-t to be done.
-It may therefore be either oral or in writing.
-Notify the National Revenue Agency after the restructuring takes place, registering the purchaser as a new employer.
-4. Consult (Trade union representatives and employee representatives of the disappearing and surviving entities if any special measures towards employees have been provided for.
-5. Implement t Register the employment contracts of the transferred employees with the National Revenue Agency, indicating that the purchaser is the new employer. t Amend the records in the labour book of each employee, reflecting the change of the employer as a result of the merger.
-This has to be done by the new employer, i.e. the surviving company. ι Provide each new employee with a copy of all HR policies and rules used by the purchaser.
-Each new employee should sign to indicate they have read and understood these. r Adjust any internal rules and regulations applicable to employees as a result of the transaction where necessary, and ensure that all employees (both new and old) read and understand these.
-C. N Nerger (except cross-border merger) 1.
-Check wheth her q r any employee representatives exist which have been elected by the general assembly and consist of all workers at the company.
-Such representatives are elected if more than fifty workers are employed at the company; an European Works Council (EWC) exists, if the target is located in a different EU Member State;
+- 3.3.
+The terms for informing and consulting employee representatives must be regulated in a settlement between them and the employer, but in general there are no requirements regarding the form in which this has to be done.
+It may therefore be either oral or in writing. - 3.4.
+Notify the National Revenue Agency after the restructuring takes place, registering the purchaser as a new employer. - 4.1.
+Trade union representatives and employee representatives of the disappearing and surviving entities if any special measures towards employees have been provided for. - 5.1.
+Register the employment contracts of the transferred employees with the National Revenue Agency, indicating that the purchaser is the new employer. - 5.2.
+Amend the records in the labour book of each employee, reflecting the change of the employer as a result of the merger.
+This has to be done by the new employer, i.e. the surviving company. - 5.3.
+Provide each new employee with a copy of all HR policies and rules used by the purchaser.
+Each new employee should sign to indicate they have read and understood these. - 5.4.
+Adjust any internal rules and regulations applicable to employees as a result of the transaction where necessary, and ensure that all employees (both new and old) read and understand these.

-1.3. the rights of the representatives described in Point 1.1., above, are delegated to representatives designated by the leaderships of union organisations;
+- 1.1. any employee representatives exist which have been elected by the general assembly and consist of all workers at the company.
+Such representatives are elected if more than fifty workers are employed at the company; - 1.2. an European Works Council (EWC) exists, if the target is located in a different EU Member State; - 1.3. the rights of the representatives described in Point 1.1., above, are delegated to representatives designated by the leaderships of union organisations;